penntaylor/outcome/README.md

 # Looks interesting, but I'm not going to rewrite all my functions to return Outcomes

-I hear you: you have working code that you don't want to mess up or refactor just to try this out.
-Or maybe you want the exposed functions of your library to be "vanilla" python, but you think it might be nice to use `Outcome` internally for chaining.
-Or maybe you want to use `Outcome` with a third-party library and don't want to have to wrap each and every function.

-No problem.
-The functions `pureOutcome` and `liftOutcome` are provided for exactly these situations. `pureOutcome` can be used to turn a *value* into an appropriate `Outcome` so you can send it into a computation chain. `liftOutcome` turns a *function returning a normal value* into a *function returning an `Outcome`*.
+The functions `pureOutcome` and `liftOutcome` let you use Outcomes for chaining without having to rewrite or manually wrap everything. `pureOutcome` can be used to turn a *value* into an appropriate `Outcome` so you can send it into a computation chain. `liftOutcome` turns a *function returning a normal value* into a *function returning an `Outcome`*.
 Remember the original versions of `foo` and `bar` up there, the ones that return either an `int` or a `None`?
 We can turn them into `Outcome`s on the fly:

 ```python
 result = pureOutcome(foo(9)) >> liftOutcome(bar) >> liftOutcome(baz)